ProgramatorPL/AI-Image-Generator/README.md

 If you want to use SDXL models add xl, sdxl to its filename!

 If you want to use v-prediction models add vp, v-pred or others to the filename!
+There is also a checkbox for enabling v-prediction manually in the GUI.

 These two things mentioned above can be combined together.